oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | **Record** | Same as **Array**. |

 ## 4.4 XML Serialization:
+*This section is informative.
+Normative XML serialization rules will be defined in a future version of this specification.*

 * When using XML serialization, instances of JADN types without a format option listed in this section MUST be serialized as:

-*Editor's note: prototype serialization rules - need XML expertise to fix.*

 | JADN Type | XML Serialization Requirement |
 | :--- | :--- |